bkomuves/mathematica-packages/USERGUIDE.md

 * the replicating map &Omega;<sup>d</sup> = &Psi; &compfn; &Delta; : &Popf;<sup>n</sup> &rarr; &Popf;<sup>dn</sup>;
 * and the collapsing map &pi; : &Popf;<sup>n</sup> &rarr; pt.

-The essence of this package is a set of functions computing pushforward and pullbacks along these maps.
+The essence of this package is a set of functions computing pushforwards and pullbacks along these maps.

 #### Pushforwards